 Taking a tour with a classic car through Havana

-In Havana there are a lot of people offering a tour with a classic car through Havana.
-There is no reason to reject this but you need to ask for the price really detailed.
+In Havana there are several people offering a tour with a classic car through Havana.
+There is no reason to reject this, but you need to ask for the price really detailed.
 One of those bastards told us we can take a tour for 30 CUC and showed us a “catalogue” with pictures of sight seeings in Havana.
 He said: “For 30 CUC I bring you to all these places”.
-But after one hour he suddenly said: The hour is over, if you want to go further you need to pay again 30 CUC for the next hour.
+But after one hour he suddenly said: The hour is over, if you want to go further, you need to pay again 30 CUC for the next hour.
 At this point I told him, he shall bring us back.
 Therefore, ask for more details when you would like to take a tour with a vintage car through Havana (or through other cities).

 Okay folks, that’s it.
 I hope, I could give you some useful information.
 If you have been scammed in Cuba, please share you experience by leaving a comment.
 But please, don’t think now, Cuba is a place where you would been chased all the time.